-The National Association of Criminal Defense Lawyers (NACDL) and Families Against Mandatory Minimums (FAMM), backed by the Foundation for Criminal Justice (FCJ), have launched the NACDL/FAMM State Clemency Project and are deploying core staff and infrastructure to support clemency initiatives focusing on state inmates.
+The National Association of Criminal Defense Lawyers (NACDL) and Families Against Mandatory Minimums (FAMM), backed by the NACDL Foundation for Criminal Justice (NFCJ), have launched the NACDL/FAMM State Clemency Project and are deploying core staff and infrastructure to support clemency initiatives focusing on state inmates.
 The State Clemency Project will partner with governors to assist with their executive clemency goals, and develop tailored programs to best accomplish those goals.

 Project staff will work with state agencies to devise the most efficient way to connect applicants to volunteers, provide essential applicant information and submit well-crafted petitions.

 The State Clemency Project has built a centralized case management system.
 It will provide volunteer lawyers secure access to applicant information and empower project staff to track the status of cases.
 Having this infrastructure in place allows the focus to be on the applicants’ cases and supporting volunteers rather than on overhead, and it provides streamlined administrative tasks such as assignment and reporting on cases.